sdegutis/90s.dev/site/public/blog/finally-releasing-90s-dev.md

 or even *a game engine*,
 or even *the game maker tools*,
 I found myself making an API for making game maker tools and a game engine and a game.

-It turns out, I'm really an *API designer* at heart.
+It turns out I'm an *API designer* at heart.
 I guess I always kinda knew this.

 Eventually it evolved into an API around a 320x180 canvas for building and sharing apps,